jeffreyc2017/openai-chat/README.md

 - [x] Create prompt :tada:
 - [x] Select model :tada:
 - [ ] Function call
+  - Chat completions mode
+    - [x] Streaming
+    - [x] Without streaming
+  - Assistant mode
+    - [ ] Streaming
+    - [x] Without streaming
   - [x] Access website :tada:

     This is a function call.

     Usage:

     You: Check the content of the webpage: example.com (this will parse the html text within the page)

     You: Check the full content of the webpage: example.com (this will grad all the content including the js)

   - [x] Get current date and time :tada:

     A function call to get the time and date based on the time zone.

   - [ ] Get current weather

     A function call to get the current weather based on the location.
     Currently it's a dummy function.
 Fully implementation needs to register a weather API to fetch the weather data.

   - [ ] Read files

     A function call.

 - [x] Count tokens :tada: